20. Untitled Goose Game

 9. Hollow Knight

 Indie games have found a nice little niche on the Nintendo Switch, with many developers flocking to produce titles for the wildly successful handheld.
 Originally released on Windows, macOS, and Linux, Team Cherry’s Hollow Knight attained a very loyal audience in 2017.
-A delightful little Metroidvania adventure thematically quite influenced by the Dark Souls games, Hollow Knight really hit it big when it arrived on the Switch in 2018.
-Its art style and pocket-sized scope fits perfectly on Nintendo’s console.
+A delightful little Metroidvania adventure thematically influenced by the Dark Souls games, Hollow Knight really hit it big when it arrived on the Switch in 2018.
+Its art style and pocket-sized scope fit perfectly on Nintendo’s console.

 Advertisement – Continue Reading Below